Benunc/better-click-to-tweet/better-click-to-tweet/tags/3.4.1/readme.txt

 I've also written a tutorial at http://benlikes.us/79 for how to set up the shortlinks with bit.ly and yourls.org.

-= Are there any other hidden tricks? =
-Yes!
-Because I want the majority of users (who aren't as concerned with options like nofollow links and getting rid of the URL in the tweet) to be happy, most options are hidden.
-I've written a tutorial for using those advanced options over at http://benlikes.us/7r

 = What do I do if it's not working right? =
 I am active in [the support forums](https://wordpress.org/support/plugin/better-click-to-tweet "Better CTT Support"), and in patching the plugin.
 Start a thread there, and I will gladly help you out.
 Most of the time you can expect a few hours before a response.
 I'm in the eastern US, and I like playing with my kids at night, so you might not hear back immediately.
 Don't panic.